cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-definition.md

 During a network creation, the OpenStack will take the first IP address of the specified IP address range for a gateway (a Router), the second IP address for DHCP, and the rest for hosts.
 The OpenStack will non-deterministically take the first address of the network or the first address after a gateway (a Router) address, and if any of net_mappings has an IP address set to one of these addresses, sandbox creation may fail.

+### Group Restriction

+KYPO sandbox service does not allow the redefinition of its [default hosts groups](../sandbox-provisioning/#ansible-host-groups).
+Thus, Topology Definition in which these groups are defined is invalid.

 *[VM]: Virtual machine
 *[BR]: Border router
 *[UAN]: User Access Node